-THE NECESSARY EQUIPMENT
+THE NECESSARY MATERIALS

-To make the planter you need:
+To make the flowerpot you need:

-- 2 pieces of PREMIUM natural vegetable collar leather - 20 x 30 cm - Thickness 2.5 mm
+- 2 pieces of PREMIUM natural vegetable leather - 20 x 30 cm - Thickness 2.5 mm

 - 1 box of Meisi M50 wire - 0.55 mm

-- 2 saddle needles with round tip
+- 2 round-tipped saddle needles

 - 1 bar of beeswax